Pound firms tentatively on lifting of French blockade, Brexit deal hopes | Business

 Pound firms tentatively on lifting of French blockade, Brexit deal hopes

 Sterling firmed on Wednesday after three days of falls as France lifted a partial border blockade aimed at stopping the spread of a fast-spreading new COVID-19 strain, and hopes grew of a post-Brexit trade deal despite discouraging comments from both sides.
-Just eight days before the United Kingdom casts off into the unknown by exiting the EU's orbit, no trade deal has yet been sealed though an array of conflicting signals indicate, variously, that a deal is imminent or that talks have far to go.
+Just eight days before the United Kingdom exits the EU's orbit, no trade deal has yet been sealed though an array of conflicting signals indicate, variously, that a deal is imminent or that talks have far to go.

 Britain and the EU have repeatedly said they are optimistic a deal can be struck on time, though the latest UK offer on sharing the fish catch from British waters was reportedly deemed "totally unacceptable" by EU chief negotiator Michel Barnier.
 A British minister also said unresolved issues remained.